anas-didi95/anasdidi-dev/content/blog/_spring-boot-heroku/index.md

 ![05-automatic-deploys](./05-automatic-deploys.png)
 *Figure 05: Automatic deploys*

-Finally, click **Deploy Branch** to initiate deploy the application into Heroku.
+Finally, click **Deploy Branch** to start deploy the application into Heroku.

 ![06-deploy-branch](./06-deploy-branch.png)
 *Figure 06: Deploy branch*

 We can get the build log from **Activity** tab and click **View build log**.
-In the log, we will get the URL to access the app.
+In the log, we will get the URL to get access to the app.

 ![07-build-log](./07-build-log.png)
 *Figure 07: Build log*